Assisted Hygiene Implementation & Optimization

 This is not a shift for every office — and that’s okay.

-It works best in practices willing to evaluate structure honestly and improve it deliberately.
-For offices with the right hygienist in place, the opportunity to build a more productive, sustainable hygiene system is significant.
+This works best in practices willing to evaluate structure honestly and improve it deliberately.
+For offices with the right team in place, the opportunity to build a more productive, sustainable hygiene system is significant.

 Assisted Hygiene Implementation and Optimization